 Day 10 Versailles, France

 We took a day trip over to see the Palace of Versailles which was incredible and then wondered through the Versailles Gardens.
 That took most of the day and we had a simple meal near our apartment in the evening.

 Day 11 London, England

 This day of our 2 weeks in Europe itinerary was mostly lost to travel.
-We went by bus, which is about a 9 hour trip, and went under the ocean through the Channel Tunnel (pretty amazing).
+We went by bus, which is about a 9 hour trip.
+The bus went under the ocean through the Channel Tunnel (pretty amazing).
 Alternatively, you could take the high speed train in just 2.5 hours.
 For our family of four, we chose the budget option.
 There was wifi to keep everyone happy and you get to see the countryside.
-We checked into our hotel (the Stanley House) and when out for a neighborhood stroll and some great pub food at the Marquis of Westminster.
+We checked into our hotel (the Stanley House) and when out for a neighborhood stroll.
+We stopped for some great pub food at the Marquis of Westminster.
 If you have time, do the British Museum (we did that our 15th day).

 Day 12 London, England